-- 1. Provide clear learning objectives to the CSL which will be shared with community organizations. - 2.
+- 1. Provide clear learning objectives to the CCE which will be shared with community organizations - 2.
 Establish a realistic benchmark of service to be completed (this number will vary by course but should be clearly communicated).
 Hold students accountable for meeting this benchmark.
-Service-learning should always be evaluated on the learning and not the service, however, setting a realistic benchmark helps students and partners to set practical goals about what can be accomplished. - 3.
-Hold students accountable for conducting an initial meeting with their assigned community organizations to discuss mutual expectations.
-This ensures that everyone has realistic expectations from the start. - a.
-The CSL can provide service-learning contracts which can be completed electronically and guide both parties through a thorough goal setting conversation that addresses learning outcomes and community partner needs (if this tool is chosen, copies will be automatically sent to the student, partner and instructor).
+Service-learning should always be evaluated on the learning and not the service, however, setting a realistic benchmark helps students and partners to set practical goals about what can be accomplished.